chrisallenlane/watchtower/README.md

 ------------
 I'm very interested in compiling signatures for popular 3rd-party frameworks.
-(For an example, look at `/signatures/wordpress.rb`, which is Wordpress-specific.)
+(For an example, look at `/signatures/wordpress.rb`, which is WordPress-specific.)
 If you have expertise in a popular framework (Joomla, Drupal, etc), and would like to contribute some signature files, please let me know.